- For the cakes:

 2. Cream the butter and sugar together with electric beaters or a wooden spoon till they’re combined, pale and fluffy.

-3. Beat the eggs in a separate bowl with the vanilla extra.
+3. Beat the eggs in a separate bowl with the vanilla extract.
 Add them to the butter a little at a time, beating well between each addition.

-4. Sift the flour into the bowl with a pinch of salt.
+4. Sift the flour into the bowl and add a pinch of salt.
 Beat together to combine.
 Drop small spoonfuls of the cake batter into each cake case till it’s all used up.
 Bake for 15-20 mins till the cakes are risen and golden.
-Lift the cakes out of the tin and leave them to cool on a wire rack for 10-15 mins.
+Lift the cakes out of the tin and leave them to cool on a wire rack for at least 30 mins.

-5. Make the buttercream: put the butter, icing sugar and honey in a bowl and beat together till smooth and combined.
+5. Meanwhile, make the buttercream: put the butter, icing sugar and honey in a bowl and beat together till smooth and combined.
 Set aside.

-6. Slice the top ½ cm off each cake.
+6. Slice the top ½cm off each cake.
 Slice each top in half to make ‘wings’.
 Scoop up a heaped teaspoon of the icing and drop it on top of a cake.
 Push two wings into the icing to make a butterfly.
-Repeat to use up the rest of the icing and cakes.
-If you’re using edible flowers, scatter them over the top of the cakes.
-Eat within three days.
+Repeat to use up the rest of the icing.
+If you’re using edible flowers, scatter them over the top of the cakes just before serving.